-German producer Roosevelt has spent the last decade honing his sound, a gleaming, dubbed-out blend of '80s new wave and electro-pop that feels like Human League at the beach.
+German producer Roosevelt has spent the last five years honing his sound, a gleaming, dubbed-out blend of '80s new wave and electro-pop that feels like Human League at the beach.
 His self-titled debut album features surfy synths, wistful pop hooks and imaginative instrumentals, including tambourines, shakers, live guitar and even a glockenspiel to give his vocals a dreamy echo.
 Melancholic and hazy, it's a bittersweet way to wind down the summer.

 "Fever" captures this faraway feeling perfectly.
 "Get back to where we started out," he sings, "Find a way up in the sky."
 The words leave the larger narrative up to the listener, but the video, directed by Elliott Arndt, points to a yearning for youth.

 The concept is simple.
 Small-town summers can be dull — so dull that a walk in a cornfield seems like a worthy adventure — so Arndt's film follows three teenagers as they do just that.
 They meander aimlessly, flirt and stumble upon chaos: an accidental murder, mysteriously abandoned buildings, a hitchhike ride from hell with a driver that's a robot or maybe an alien.
 Their journey feels like a dream or hallucination, and it's purposefully non-linear.